martingabelmann/awesome/README.md

 -- }}}
 ```

+**Wibox section**
 We just change the wallpaper on each tag-toggle.
-<b>Wibox section</b>
-if the wallpaper is changed by mouse we need to replace
+If the wallpaper is changed by mouse we need to replace
 ```lua
 awful.button({ }, 1, awful.tag.viewonly),
 ```